Appeon/PowerBuilder-Components-Example/README.md

 The following are the C# solutions located in the .NET folder and their respective role:

 - Appeon.Windows.PBInterop - Contains C# bridges to Windows APIs.
+- BarcodeGeneration - Wraps barcodelib utils so it can be used from PowerBuilder
 - CSharpFunctions - Demonstrates calling C# functions from PowerBuilder.
 - ClassesDemo - Demonstrates working with C# classes from PowerBuilder.
 - DdeTools - Contains the Factory object for the DdeClient and DdeServer objects.